markusorsi/mapchiral/README.md

 Additional improvements to the original MAP4 code include:

-* **Parallelization**: The fingerprint calculation for a list of molecules is implemented in parallel using the joblib library, which significantly reduces the calculation time for larger datasets.
+* **Parallelization**: The fingerprint calculation for a list of molecules is implemented in parallel using the multiprocessing library, which significantly reduces the calculation time for larger datasets.

 * **Feature mapping**: I included the option to map the hashes in the fingerprint to their respective shingles of origin.
 The idea is to enable the use of the fingerprint for explainable machine learning tasks.
 This function significantly increases the calculation time.
 It also gives different fingerprints than the non-mapped version as I had to change the minhashing function to make it work.
 Therefore, please be mindful when using this option and only use it when mapping is required.
 Also, if anyone has a better idea on how to implement this function, please let me know!

-If you find any bugs, have suggestions for improvement or want to contribute to the code, please open a new issue and I will get back to you as soon as possible.
+#### If you find any bugs, have suggestions for improvement or want to contribute to the code, please open a new issue and I will get back to you as soon as possible.

 ## Getting started